Sami Mohammad: Publications

 In 1995, Mohammad published his first and only book, The Art of Sami Mohammad, a bilingual Arabic-English book which traces the development of his career.

 Mohammad has also been the subject of multiple publications.
 In 2004, Sami Mohammad and the Semiotics of Abstraction was published that discussed his artwork and style in great detail.
 In 2010, a paper entitled Aesthetics of Memorialization: The Sabra and Shatila Genocide in the Work of Sami Mohammad, Jean Genet, And June Jordan discussed his Sabra and Shatila.
 His work was the subject of The Prometheus Myth in the Sculptures of Sami Mohammad and the Plays of Aeschylus and Shelley, a paper published in 2012, that explored semiosis in four of his works Paralysis and Resistance (1980), The Challenge (1983), The Tied Man (1989), and The Earthquake (1990).

 He was interviewed by Selections Magazine and was published in their Winter 2018 issues titled "Sanctuaries".
 In this, he talks about his studio and artist life along with his influences.

+Longing for Eternity: One Century of Modern and Contemporary Iraqi Art, Skira, Milan 2014.